 1 pound of fresh organic mushroom caps, chopped

-In a dutch oven or slow cooker, cook the bacon over medium heat.
+In a dutch oven or slow-cooker, cook the bacon over medium heat.
 Stir occasionally until the bacon browns.
-Remove the bacon with a slotted spoon and place on a large plate lined with a paper towel (to soak up some of the grease).
+Remove the bacon with a slotted spoon and place on a large plate lined with an unbleached paper towel (to soak up some of the grease).

 On another large plate, dry the beef cubes with paper towels and then season them with salt and pepper.
 In small batches, add the beef cubes to the pot and sear the outside (it's OK if they're still pink in the middle).
 Remove the cooked cubes and set aside on another plate.